-NOTE: As outlined in 46 U.S.C. § 55102, a non-coastwise-qualified vessel may not transport merchandise between coastwise points, either directly or via a foreign port.
+NOTE: As provided in 46 U.S.C. § 55102, a non-coastwise-qualified vessel may not transport merchandise between coastwise points, either directly or via a foreign port.

-EXAMPLE: Merchandise is laden onto a non-coastwise-gualified vessel in Maine and transported to St. John, Canada, where the merchandise is unladen and placed onto coastwise-qualified vessels for transportation to various ports on the East Coast of the United States.
-This scenario would violate the Jones Act because the non-coastwise-qualified vessel transported merchandise between coastwise points, albeit via a foreign port.6
+EXAMPLE: Merchandise is laden onto a non-coastwise-qualified vessel in Maine and transported to St. John, Canada, where the merchandise is unladen and placed onto coastwise-qualified vessels for transportation to various ports on the East Coast of the United States.
+This scenario would violate the Jones Act because the non-coastwise-qualified vessel transported merchandise between coastwise points, albeit via a foreign port.

-NOTE: 46 U.S.C. § 55102 also provides that a non-coastwise-gualified vessel may not conduct "any part" of the transportation of merchandise between coastwise points.
+NOTE: 46 U.S.C. § 55102 also provides that a non-coastwise-qualified vessel may not conduct "any part" of the transportation of merchandise between coastwise points.

-EXAMPLE: A tugboat that is being built in Panama City, Florida, is laden on board a non-coastwise-qualified barge and transported into international waters where the barge submerges and the tug is launched into the water; a coastwise-gualified vessel then tows the tugboat back to Panama City, Florida.
-This scenario would violate the Jones Act because the non-coastwise-qualified barge took part in the transportation of merchandise (the tug boat) between two coastwise points.7
+EXAMPLE: A tugboat that is being built in a shipyard in Panama City, Florida, is laden on board a non-coastwise-qualified barge and transported into international waters where the barge submerges and the tug is launched into the water; a coastwise-qualified vessel then tows the tugboat back to the Port of Panama City, Florida.
+This scenario would violate the Jones Act because the non-coastwise-qualified barge took part in the transportation of merchandise (the tugboat) between two coastwise points.